 Plantar fascia - Plantar fascia is a thin layer of tough tissue supporting the arch of the foot.

 Plantar fasciitis - An inflammation of the plantar fascia.
 Symptoms are usually pain at the bottom of the heel with the first step in the morning.
-Non-operative treatment is usually successful.
-See details in FootCare Finder.
+Nonoperative treatment is usually successful.

-Plantar warts - "Warts" are a viral infection of the skin whih cause a lump or outgrowth.
-Treatment varies n the size and severity and may include destruction by freezing, heating, laser, surgical removal or other treatments.
+Plantar warts - Warts are a viral infection of the skin that causes lumps or outgrowths.
+Treatment varies by wart size and severity and may include destruction by freezing, heating, laser, surgical removal or other treatments.
 Referral to a dermatologist is often appropriate.

-Posterior tibial tendon - The posterior tibial tendon and other supportive ligaments help to maintain the arch of the foot.
-This tendon goes behind the ankle and around the medial malleolus (a bone inside the ankle).
+Posterior tibial tendon - The posterior tibial tendon and other supportive ligaments help maintain the arch of the foot.
+This tendon goes behind the ankle and around a bone inside the ankle called the medial malleolus.

 Rheumatoid arthritis - One of the inflammatory arthritis diseases.
-This is an "autoimmune" disorder where the patient's immune system malfunctions and attacks the cartilage and tendons.
+This is an autoimmune disorder where the patient's immune system malfunctions and attacks cartilage and tendons.